haneefdm/cortex-debug-samples/disasm.md

 ## Requirements

 In the requirements below, **none** of them are currently possible with any VSCode debugger.
 Even with Cortex-Debug RE#1 is not fully met -- not intermixed source info.
+All of the following imply a debug session.

 1. Display disassembly with any original source code intermixed.
 2. Track the call-stack window's current frame if any